Waylin-Lam/Waylin-Lam.github.io/_pages/buy-me-a-coffee.md

 permalink: "/buy-me-a-coffee.html"
 ---

 Hi!
-I am Sal, web designer & developer at WowThemes.net.
-The free items I create are my side projects and **Mundana for Jekyll** is one of them.
-You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.
+I am Waylin, Hobby web designer & developer at kuntok.com.
+This web I create is my side project and **Waylin's Personal Blog** is one of mine personal website.
+You can find **The products I am selling [here](https://www.kuntok.com/products/)**.

-You have my permission to use the free items I develop in your personal, commercial or client projects.
 If you'd like to reward my work, I would be honored and I could dedicate more time maintaining the free projects.

 Thank you so much!

-<a class="btn btn-danger" href="https://www.wowthemes.net/donate/">Buy me a coffee</a>
+<a class="btn btn-danger" href="https://mdgw.alipay.com/wsdk/img?fileid=A*3VMBTLYKvsgAAAAAAAAAAABjAQAAAQ&t=tvtfGcXsb-2GKx49n_NmXwAAAABkJyAAAAAA&bz=am_afts_morderprod&zoom=original/">Buy me a coffee</a>